 For each sequence, we plot the SC/TC value for each frame.
 This helps us see the variation of the SC/TC value as the sequence progresses and can help us spot erratic variations in sequences that could be problematic for coding tool evaluations.

-In addition to this, we also show the per-frame noise variation in the sequences.
-We compute the noise using a Wiener2d filter [3] implementation.
+In addition to the spatial and temporal complexity plots, we also show the per-frame noise variation in the sequences.
+We compute an estimate of the noise using a Wiener2d filter [3] implementation, which is not included in VCA.

 Mean Absolute Difference (MaD) Histograms

-These histograms are created by calculating the MaD of the SC/TC between frames of each sequence as follows:
+In addition to the SC and TC values obtained from VCA, we also compute histograms by calculating the MaD of the SC/TC between frames of each sequence as follows:

 Mean Absolute Difference of SC: MaDSC=abs{SCi-SCi+1}),